-Although, there isn’t every plugin is useful for WordPress installation.
+Although, there isn’t every plugin is useful for a WordPress installation.
 If you have decided to install any plugin, you need to be cautious because a vulnerable plugin can harm your site.

 A malicious plugin can make or break your WordPress installation.

-I am going to discuss few things here in this article that I always consider before installing a plugin.
+I am going to discuss a few things here in this article that I always consider before installing a plugin.

 (Imp.
 Note: The safest place for downloading threat free plugins is WordPress.org.
 Always download from there only.)